 (6) Manufacturer Reporting of Self-Testing Results to the Executive Officer.

 (A) Within 30 days after completing the testing under section (c)(3), the manufacturer shall submit a report of the results of all the testing to the Executive Officer for review.
 If further testing is required under section (c)(4), an additional report shall be submitted within 30 days of completing the additional testing.
+For reports submitted on or after January 1, 2027, the manufacturer shall submit the report using CARB form ECCD/OBD-126 “MST Template,” February 2023, incorporated by reference.
 The report(s) must include the following:

 * * * *